Raghav-upes/VirtualConstructs/README.md

 PS Code: SIH1428​

+<b>Problem Statement</b>
-Problem Statement Title: AR/VR based application which helps visualize the complete house virtually at an early stage, which can help in cost estimation, planning completion of the house in time.​
+AR/VR based application which helps visualize the complete house virtually at an early stage, which can help in cost estimation, planning completion of the house in time.​

 Team Name: Virtual Constructs